How to Fix Knee Pain with a Bike Fit

 When to Get a Professional Bike Fit

-- Your body has recently experienced drastic changes (e.g., weight loss, weight gain, pregnancy).
+- If your body has undergone significant changes (e.g., weight loss, weight gain, pregnancy)

 Exercises to Strengthen Your Knees